viktormandlbauer/kubernetes/README.md

 * [db-todoApp](apps/db-todoApp/)
 * [pingpong](apps/PingPong/)

-The files for deployment, services, etc. are stored in [manifests](manifests/)
+The files for deployments, services, etc. are stored in [manifests](manifests/)

 ---